 Every now and then, a project comes along that you just have to do.

 Palatine Productions have produced and sponsored an emotive 3.5 minute micro documentary for Ekka 2017, tackling the difficult job of drawing the many threads of fashion together.
-The film titled “Back to Nature” will open and introduce each of the Natural Fibres Fashion Parades at this year’s Ekka.
+The film titled “Back to Nature” opened and introduced each of the Natural Fibres Fashion Parades at this year’s Ekka.

 The brief, provided by Laura Churchill, Event Director and Stylist of Ekka 2017 Natural Fibres Fashion Parades, was to produce a film to open the Fashion Parades that traced the roots of natural fibres, Cotton and Wool, back to their Queensland source.

 We came on board for the project together with co-sponsor, Mack Trucks Australia, and set to work finding the most beautiful elements we could muster.